Don't Call Me Mama Anymore: Reception

 It turned out to be the last new album Elliot released during her lifetime.
 Despite the success of the shows, the album, as with Elliot's two previous albums, was not a hit.
 No singles were released, although a studio version of "I Think A Lot About You" had been released as a single earlier in the year, backed with "Listen To the World".

 The album was re-released by BMG in November 2000 with three bonus tracks: "Theme From L'Amour", "I Think A Lot About You (Studio Version)" and "Listen To The World".

 Several songs from the album appeared on the 1997 compilation CD Dream a Little Dream: The Cass Elliot Collection and "I'm Coming to the Best Part of My Life" was included on the 2005 compilation CD Dream a Little Dream of Me: The Music of 'Mama' Cass Elliot.

-In a review for Creem, Robert Christgau rated the album a D, commenting "How about Fatso?"
+In a review for Creem, Robert Christgau rated the album a D.